HeoKiu/MATHGAME/README.md

 ## Build instructions
 Git clone the project, remember to git clone this branch =)))

+## Atention
-You download googletest on Github.
-After that, create a folder "lib" in the directory and but the googletest there.
+You should download googletest on Github by yourself.
+After that, create a folder "lib" in the directory and but the googletest there to make sure it run smoothly.

-Create a new folder "build"
+## Game instructions

-Change the directory to the "Game_MIPT_SDL2" folder:
+Change the directory to the "Game_MIPT_SDL2" folder and create a new folder "build":
 ```
 cd build
 ```